-As hard as it is to believe, the new year has begun and 2020 is here.
+As hard as it is to believe, the new year has begun and 2022 is here.
 There are so many things to do, jobs that you may have put off until after the holidays were done.
 Now that the time is here, you may be looking at making a new budget, cleaning out some closets, or maybe even undertaking a renovation project you’ve been wanting to do.
 If you haven’t had your chimney inspected or cleaned lately, that’s definitely a job that needs to be put on your list of things to do.
 You use your chimney too much during a cold Illinois winter to risk having your fireplace damaged or to put your family’s health at risk by not having this done.

 When you hear about a chimney fire, most often your thoughts go to a roaring, blazing fire shooting out of the chimney.
-Although this can happen, in most cases there isn’t enough oxygen in your chimney for a huge fire to burn, and most often the fire burns out before it gets to that stage [https://www.csia.org/chimneyfires.html].
+Although this can happen, in most cases there isn’t enough oxygen in your chimney for a huge fire to burn, and most often the fire burns out before it gets to that stage.
 This can be an even more dangerous situation, however, because an undetected fire can cause undetected damage.
-Unrepaired damage will just get worse as you continue to use your fireplace, and that means that there could be areas of cracks that could be allowing dangerous gases to sneak back into your home, causing serious health issues for family members and pets.
+Damage that has not been repaired will just get worse as you continue to use your fireplace, and that means that there could be areas of cracks that could be allowing dangerous gases to sneak back into your home, causing serious health issues for family members and pets.